orta/notes/js/why-typescript.md

 ## How we got here

-For the first few years, TypeScript shipped a new release every 2 months.
+From 2.0 onwards, TypeScript shipped a new release every 2 months.
 Now it's a bit calmer, there's roughly a month of feature work with a beta, then about 2 months of beta testing and bug fixing.
 This keeps releases pretty stable and solid.

 ### Major Events Timeline